MarkaMorozova/ModelingRateOfSenescence/README.md

 Notes and modifications:
 - In the paper, NHANES III dataset (1988-1994) was used which is available by the [link](https://wwwn.cdc.gov/nchs/nhanes/nhanes3/datafiles.aspx)
 - In the original paper, variable "Cytomegalovirus optical density" was used, and this variable is not available in current version of NHANES III for all people (only for women) so I replaced it with variable CVP_IGG from "Antibody to Cytomegalovirus IgG and IgM" surplus dataset
-- In the original paper, 2006 Mortality Data was used which is archived and not available now sow I used current version of [2019 Linked Mortality Files](https://www.cdc.gov/nchs/data-linkage/mortality-public.htm)
+- In the original paper, 2006 Mortality Data was used which is archived and not available now so I used current version of [2019 Linked Mortality Files](https://www.cdc.gov/nchs/data-linkage/mortality-public.htm)

 # Sections of the Jupyter Notebook